A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Milky white water is also known as Lou-sen water.

 Sulfur is the element that turns water into an aesthetically pleasing colour.
-When the fine particles of sulfur cannot dissolve, they get exposed to the environment and oxidize with hot water.
-Although they are typically colourless and transparent, they turn clear water into a beautiful milky white hue when in contact with air.
+When the fine particles of sulfur cannot dissolve, they are exposed to the environment and oxidize with hot water.
+Although sulfur is typically colourless and transparent, it turns clear water into a beautiful milky white hue when in contact with air.

 Unsure if you are soaking in the Lou-sen water?
 You’ve got your answer if it smells like a rotten egg scent.